Elizabeth Littlefield: Career

 In 1982, Littlefield joined the global investment banking and advisory services firm JPMorgan.

 In her first three years, based in New York City, she managed relationships of JPMorgan with financial institution in Belgium, Holland, and Luxembourg.
 During this time, she began collaborating with Women's World Banking.

 From 1986 to 1988, Littlefield was JPMorgan's Director of Investment Banking based in Paris.
 She was responsible for design, creation, marketing, and technical aspects of 24 multi-currency investment funds incorporated in France and Luxembourg.

 While working at J.P.
-Morgan, she obtained a leave of absence from 1988-1990 to move to West Africa to help local communities establish several start-up microfinance institutions in Central and West Africa.
+Morgan, she obtained a leave of absence from 1988 to 1990 to move to West Africa to help local communities establish several start-up microfinance institutions in Central and West Africa.
 She helped the founding board create the Gambia Women's Finance Association as well as start-up microfinance institutions in Mali, Senegal, Mauritania, Rwanda, and Burundi.

 In April 1990, Littlefield moved to London to establish the Emerging Market Sales and Trading business for JPMorgan, in which capacity she was Head Debt Trader for Africa, Eastern Europe, and Asia.
 During this time, Littlefield also crafted also discounted debt structures, such as debt-for-nature swaps.

-In January 1993, Littlefield became Managing Director of Emerging Markets Capital Markets at JPMorgan, responsible for bond issues and structured debt financing across Central, Eastern and Southern Europe, nations of the former Soviet Union, the Middle East and Africa.
+In January 1993, Littlefield became managing director of Emerging Markets Capital Markets at JPMorgan, responsible for bond issues and structured debt financing across Central, Eastern and Southern Europe, nations of the former Soviet Union, the Middle East and Africa.

-In 1999, she was recruited to serve in a joint capacity as a Director of the World Bank's Financial and Private Sector Division, and Chief Executive Officer of The Consultative Group to Assist the Poor from 1999 to 2010 a microfinance think tank.
+In 1999, she was recruited to serve in a joint capacity as a Director of the World Bank's Financial and Private Sector Division, and chief executive officer of The Consultative Group to Assist the Poor from 1999 to 2010 a microfinance think tank.

 From 2007 to 2008, Littlefield was an adjunct professor leading a graduate course on Financial Sector Reform and Global Development at SAIS, the Paul H. Nitze School of Advanced International Studies of the Johns Hopkins University.

-She is chair of the board of M-KOPA, (Kenya), Senior Adviser at The Pollination Group (Australia), and Solon Capital Partners, (Sierra Leone), Board of Adviser at General Atlantic’s Beyond Net Zero fund (UK), Development Alternatives Inc. (USA), and Nicholas Institute for Environmental Policy (USA), Board Member and Treasurer World Wildlife Fund (US).
+She is chair of the board of M-KOPA, (Kenya), Senior Adviser at Pollination (UK, USA, Australia), and Solon Capital Partners, (Sierra Leone), Board of Adviser at General Atlantic's Beyond Net Zero fund (UK), Development Alternatives Inc. (USA), and Nicholas Institute for Environmental Policy (USA), board member and Treasurer World Wildlife Fund (US).